How to conduct an employee performance appraisal main

 Things you can do to make the appraisal more beneficial include:

-- Explain you will need the form back at least two days prior to the meeting to give you time to review it
+- Ask for the form back prior to the meeting so you have enough time to review it.

 - Review previous appraisal notes; what were the objectives set?

 - Assess work completed and projects executed.
-Could they have been done better?
+Could it have been done better?
 What was done well?

-- Think about future departmental objectives - how can the appraisee contribute?
+- Think about future departmental objectives and wider organisational strategic goals - how can the appraisee contribute?
 How can you develop the appraisee to ensure they can help meet the required objectives?

 In the performance appraisal

-Then set the agenda.
-Explain the importance of the appraisal and that the purpose is to focus on the appraisee.
-A gentle reminder that salary is not on the agenda is not out of place, but be sensitive to individual circumstances.
+Then set the organisations expectations of the outcomes from the meeting.
+Explain the importance of the appraisal and that the purpose is to focus on the appraisee and their career progression.
+A reminder that salary is not on the agenda is not out of place but be sensitive to individual circumstances.

 A review of objectives set at the previous appraisal

 - What objectives were met?
-Is the appraisee deserving of special praise?
+Is the appraisee deserving of special acknowledgement?

 - What wasn't met?
 Why?

-- How does the appraisee view their role and contribution to the team?
+- How does the appraisee view their performance and contribution to the team’s goals?

 - Does the appraisee have a clear idea of their own role and the department's role and how these contribute to the organisation’s overall success?

 - What specific targets can you set for the year ahead?
 Can the targets be realistically met?

 - How will performance be measured?